-There are delete three types of voting: Interaction voting, Preference voting and Additional Evaluations.
+There are two three types of voting: Interaction voting, Preference voting, and Additional Evaluations.
 To review any polices regarding the selection of PNMs, please refer to the Membership Selection Policy.

-Interaction Voting
+Interaction Voting:

 A chapter must vote in between recruitment events.
 Once an event closes, the director of recruitment records, who manages your recruitment management tool throughout recruitment, will "open" that event for members to vote.
-Once the event has been opened, the chapter members may go through the list of women attending that event and vote on the criteria.
+Once the event has been opened, the chapter members may go through the list of women attending that event and vote "yes" or "no" score on women they either met during that event.
 PNMs are evaluated on a 1-5 Likert scale.
 Each round builds upon the number of Article II categories the chapter will be scoring on.
 Members should only be voting on PNMs they talked to that specific round.
 Women should NOT be voting on PNMs they talked to during previous rounds or knew prior to recruitment.
 Once the next event begins, the director of recruitment records will "close" that event and votes will automatically be tabulated for EVC to review.
 Below is the suggestion format, though if philanthropy is discussed during a different round as listed below, please include social responsibility to that round's criteria.